Pape Cheikh Diop

-Pape Cheikh Diop Gueye (born 8 August 1997) is a Senegalese professional footballer who plays as a midfielder for La Liga club Elche.
+Pape Cheikh Diop Gueye (born 8 August 1997) is a Senegalese professional footballer who plays as a midfielder.
 A youth international for Spain, he plays for the Senegal national team.

 Club career

 Youth

-Diop was in Spain in the time at the age of 1 month.
-After representing Club Internacional de la Amistad and Montañeros CF, he joined Celta de Vigo's youth setup in 2013.
+Diop moved to Spain at age 14 in 2011 to join Club Internacional de la Amistad, an academy for foreign players in Palencia.
+After a spell at Montañeros CF in A Coruña, he joined Celta de Vigo's youth setup in 2013.

 Celta

 Diop made his senior debut with the reserves on 23 August 2014, coming on as a second-half substitute in a 2–0 Segunda División B away win against CD Lealtad.
 He scored his first goal eight days later, netting the last in a 5–0 home routing of UP Langreo.

 On 11 August 2015, Diop signed a new five-year deal with the club, running until 2020.
 He made his first team – and La Liga – debut on 12 December of that year, replacing Nolito in the dying minutes of a 1–0 home success over RCD Espanyol.

 Diop scored his first goal in the main category on 27 November 2016, netting the last in a 3–1 home win against Granada CF. The following 31 January, he extended his contract until 2021 and was definitely promoted to the main squad, being assigned the number 4 jersey.